Stanford-BioE80/Stanford-BioE80.github.io/_docs/w9preclass.md

 (1) Please read the brief article, *"George the Snail, Believed to Be the Last of His Species, Dies at 14 in Hawaii.”*

 Available online via: [George the Snail, Believed to Be the Last of His Species, Dies at 14 in Hawaii](https://www.nytimes.com/2019/01/10/science/snail-dead-george-species.html)
-(And, also shared as a .PDF file via email)

 **Q.1.
 What fraction of Hawaiian snail species have gone extinct in the last several hundred years?**